emora-chat/emora_stdm/README.md

 Similarly, if you want to define a function that is ran upon selection of a transition, such as to update the current variables (see below), you can pass the function name in as the optional sixth parameter `selection_function` of the `.add_transition` method.

+Once you are finished adding transitions and before you use the Dialogue Flow you just created, you must call the `finalize()` method in order to properly initialize your newly created Dialogue Flow object:

+`dialogue_manager.finalize()`

 A user turn can be taken, updating state, using
 ```